-This page provides a portal for MDE's certification of credits generated by wastewater, stormwater, on-site sewage disposal (septic systems) and oyster aquaculture.
+This page provides a portal for MDE's certification of credits generated by wastewater, stormwater, on-site sewage disposal (septic systems) and oyster aquaculture in addition to the COMAR 26.08.11 Trading Regulations.
 Certified credits can then be posted on the State marketplace, where applicable.
 It also provides information for how credits can be used to meet NPDES permit requirements.

 Credits generated by agricultural practices will be certified by MDA and calculated through the Maryland Nutrient Tracking/Trading Tool (MNTT) found at www.mdnutrienttrading.com.

-Please direct questions or comments to MDE's Water Quality Trading Program: firstname.lastname@example.org.
+Additional questions or comments can be sent to MDE's Water Quality Trading Program: firstname.lastname@example.org.

 Questions or comments related to agricultural credits should be directed to MDA's Trading Administrator: NuTrade.email@example.com.